What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews

 \item \textbf{Step \step{7} -- Guidelines refinement.} Following the initial guidelines draft, all five annotators participated in a joint iteration ($iteration_2$).
 Involving multiple annotators ensured diverse perspectives, helping to uncover defects, inconsistencies, ambiguities, and potential threats to validity in the annotation process.
 After annotation, we conducted a dedicated meeting to systematically review disagreements, linking each to a concrete action point for improving the annotation guidelines (e.g., adding examples, refining ambiguous vocabulary, clarifying criteria for distinguishing emotions).

 \item \textbf{Step \step{8} -- Dataset annotation.} Once the guidelines were stabilized, we iterated over the remaining 12 subsets of reviews ($iteration_3 \rightarrow iteration_{14}$) to create the final dataset.
 Three annotators ($Ann_1,Ann_2,Ann_3$) were designated as \textit{main annotators} and two ($Ann_4,Ann_5$) as \textit{secondary annotators}.
 Each iteration included two main annotators and one secondary annotator, rotating across all possible pairings to systematically identify and address inconsistencies.
 The 12 iterations were grouped into four batches (2, 4, 4, and 2 iterations, respectively).
 Each annotator recorded the time spent reading the guidelines and completing each iteration.
 Each emotion was assessed independently, meaning that a given sentence can be annotated with multiple emotions.
 This possibility was used with caution, i.e. only when the sentence contained sub-sentences expressing different emotions.
-The final annotation retained those emotions agreed upon by at least two of the three annotators involved in the iteration.
+The final annotation retained emotion labels that at least two of the three annotators involved in the iteration agreed upon.

 \end{itemize}